TjuJianyu/WSDN_18_KKBOX_music_recommend/README.md

 ### prepro\_and\_train.py
 That is the code of other basic preprocessing, feature engineering and classification model.

+### cfscore.py
+That is the code of calculating Collaborative Filtering score for user and song.

 ### train.py
 Training and dumping the model and results in ../out/